Securiti leads GigaOm's DSPM Vendor Evaluation with top ratings across technical capabilities & business value.

 General Obligation for State Agencies

-No state contracting agency shall engage in any contract with a business on or after October 1, 2023, unless such contract contains a provision requiring the business to comply with all applicable provisions of the Connecticut Data Privacy Law (CTDPA) - Sections 42-515 to 42-525 of the General Statutes of Connecticut.
+No state contracting agency has been allowed to engage in any contract with a business on or after October 1, 2023, unless such contract contains a provision requiring the business to comply with all applicable provisions of the Connecticut Data Privacy Law (CTDPA) - Sections 42-515 to 42-525 of the General Statutes of Connecticut.

 Establishment of a Working Group